chenhn123/wdt_util_src/README.md

 # wdt_util_src
-A Linux tool to operate weida's controller to get info or upgrade FW only.
+A Linux tool to operate weida's controller to get info or upgrade firmware.<br />
-This source have been compiled and verified under Ubuntu 14.04.
+This source has been compiled and verified under Ubuntu 14.04.

-Just get the whole project and enter the "wdt_util_src" folder.
+Just get the whole project and enter the "wdt_util_src" folder.<br />
-  make: to build the exectue project "wdt_util". make clean: to clena the whole project.
+  make: to build the execute project "wdt_util".<br />
+  make clean: to clean the whole project.<br />

 Weida Update Utility
 Copyright 2017 Weida Hi-Tech Co., Ltd (http://www.weidahitech.com/).